 The following guidelines are recommended for optimal performance of a switching regulator in a PC system.
-Key layout issues are illustrated in Figure 11.
+Key layout issues are illustrated in Figure 18.

-Figure 11.
+Figure 18.
 Layout Recommendations

-General Recommendations
+GENERAL RECOMMENDATIONS

-- For good results, at least a 4-layer PCB is recommended.
+For good results, a PCB with at least four layers is recommended.
 This should allow the needed versatility for control circuitry interconnections with optimal placement, power planes for ground, input, and output power, and wide interconnection traces in the rest of the power delivery current paths.
-Keep in mind that each square unit of 1 ounce copper trace has a resistance of $\sim 0.53$ m $\Omega$ at room temperature. - Whenever high currents must be routed between PCB layers, vias should be used liberally to create several parallel current paths so that the resistance and inductance introduced by these current paths is minimized and the via current rating is not exceeded. - If critical signal lines (including the output voltage sense lines of the ADP3180) must cross through power circuitry, it is best if a signal ground plane can be interposed between those signal lines and the traces of the power circuitry.
-This serves as a shield to minimize noise injection into the signals at the expense of making signal ground a bit noisier. - An analog ground plane should be used around and under the ADP3180 as a reference for the components associated with the controller.
-This plane should be tied to the nearest output decoupling capacitor ground and should not be tied to any other power circuitry to prevent power currents from flowing in it. - The components around the ADP3180 should be located close to the controller with short traces.
+Keep in mind that each square unit of 1 ounce copper trace has a resistance of $\sim\!\!0.53$ m $\Omega$ at room temperature.

+Whenever high currents are routed between PCB layers, vias should be used liberally to create several parallel current paths so that the resistance and inductance introduced by the current paths is minimized and the via current rating is not exceeded.

+If critical signal lines (including the output voltage sense lines of the ADP3168) must cross through power circuitry, it is best if a signal ground plane can be interposed between those signal lines and the traces of the power circuitry.
+This creates a shield to minimize noise injection into the signals at the expense of making signal ground a bit noisier.

+An analog ground plane should be used around and under the ADP3168 as a reference for the components associated with the controller.
+This plane should be tied to the nearest output decoupling capacitor ground and should not be tied to any other power circuitry to prevent power currents from flowing in it.

+The components around the ADP3168 should be located close to the controller with short traces.
 The most important traces to keep short and away from other traces are the FB and CSSUM pins.
-Refer to Figure 11 for more details on layout for the CSSUM node.
+See Figure 18 for details on layout for the CSSUM node.

-- The output capacitors should be connected as closely as possible to the load (or connector) that receives the power (e.g., a microprocessor core).
-If the load is distributed, the capacitors should also be distributed and generally in proportion to where the load tends to be more dynamic. - Avoid crossing any signal lines over the switching power path loop, described in the Power Circuitry section.
+The output capacitors should be connected as close as possible to the load (or connector) that receives the power (e.g., a microprocessor core).
+If the load is distributed, the capacitors should also be distributed and generally in proportion to where the load tends to be more dynamic.

+Avoid crossing signal lines over the switching power path loop, as described next.